Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Methods

-\paragraph{Datasets} We downloaded seven publicly available datasets spanning seven single-cell RNA-seq technologies: 10X Chromium v1 (Zheng2017) \cite{zheng2017massively}, Multiome (Luecken2021) \cite{luecken2021sandbox}, inDrops (Hrvatin2018) \cite{hrvatin2018singlecella}, Smart-Seq3xpress (Jensen2022) \cite{hagemann-jensen2022scalable}, Drop-Seq (Macosko2015) \cite{macosko2015highly}, CITE-seq \cite{stuart2019comprehensiveb}, and 10X Chromium v3 (Wang2020) \cite{wang2020singlecellb}.
+We use seven publicly available datasets spanning seven single-cell RNA-seq technologies: 10X Chromium v1 (Zheng2017) \cite{zheng2017massively}, Multiome (Luecken2021) \cite{luecken2021sandbox}, inDrops (Hrvatin2018) \cite{hrvatin2018singlecella}, Smart-Seq3xpress (Jensen2022) \cite{hagemann-jensen2022scalable}, Drop-Seq (Macosko2015) \cite{macosko2015highly}, CITE-seq (Stuart2019) \cite{stuart2019comprehensiveb}, and 10X Chromium v3 (Wang2020) \cite{wang2020singlecellb}.
 For the Multiome dataset, we used only the RNA-seq modality.
 The dataset were not preprocessed prior to applying the pipelines described in Fig.~\ref{fig:figSpipe}.
 The only difference across the main text figures is that $2500$ highly variable genes were used for Fig.~\ref{fig:fig1}, while $2000$ highly variable genes were used for all other figures.
-Complete details about data processing are provided in Section~\ref{sec:reproducibility}.
+Complete details about data processing are provided in \app{sec:reproducibility}.
+The code necessary to reproduce the figures of this paper, as well as python implementations of the Alg.~\ref{algo_sknopp} and Alg.~\ref{fista_spca}, are available in the following github repository: \href{https://github.com/vchz/spcarmt}{https://github.com/vchz/spcarmt}.
+For both algorithms we use a threshold over the relative improvement on objective functions as stopping criteria.